 The Local Fare Is Foodie-Friendly

-The most recent addition to the town’s food scene is Brown Sugar.
-The cafe specialises in native ingredients with a modern twist—think quandong pancakes, lemon myrtle and polenta poached eggs, and even salt and pepper crocodile.
-For gluten free, raw and vegan options, look no further than Ollies Cafe for a huge menu of extremely healthy (and some fabulously unhealthy) wonders.
+A very welcome addition to the town’s food scene is Brown Sugar.
+The cafe specialises in native ingredients with a modern twist; think quandong pancakes, lemon myrtle and polenta poached eggs, and even salt and pepper crocodile.
 And for an exceptional paddock to plate lunch, head to Yirri Grove Olive Oil Farm & Restaurant.

 There’s No Shortage Of Good Coffee